um-grex/grex-docs/content/english/grex/_index.md

 {{< /alert >}}

 * In 2017, a new Seagate **Storage Building Blocks (SBB)** based Lustre filesystem of **418 TB** of useful space was added to Grex.
-* In 2020 and 2021, the University added several modern Intel CascadeLake CPU nodes, a few GPU nodes, a new NVME storage for home directories, and EDR InfiniBand interconnect.
+* In 2020 and 2021, the University added 57 Intel CascadeLake CPU nodes, a few GPU nodes, a new NVME storage for home directories, and EDR InfiniBand interconnect.
 * On March 2023, a new storage of **1 PB** was added to Grex.
 It is called **/project** filesystem.
 * On January 2024, the **/project** was extended by another **1 PB**.
-* On Sep 2024, new genoa nodes have been added (30 nodes).
+* On Sep 2024, new AMD Genoa nodes have been added (30 nodes).

 The current computing hardware available for general use is as follow: